Rurusetto/rurusetto/content/pages/install/index.md

 ### stpe 3: have fun!

-After completing the above steps.
-If you already open osu!lazer during install you may need to restart osu!lazer.
-Once osu!lazer is started, you should see the ruleset alongside the standard rulesets.
+After completing the above steps, you may need to restart osu!lazer if it is already open.
+Once restarted, you should see the ruleset alongside the standard rulesets.

 ![complete installation](img/rulesets-complete.png)